 The program includes two options, Standard Green and 100% Green, and each includes more renewable energy than the amount included in Eversource Basic Service.

 The Standard Green option includes 25% more solar energy than the minimum required by Massachusetts.
 Cambridge will work to buy that extra solar energy from renewable energy projects located in Cambridge.
 Specifically, Cambridge will endeavor to purchase local Massachusetts SREC IIs.

 Renewable energy is purchased through renewable energy certificates, or RECs.
 Solar renewable energy certificates are called SRECS.
-Visit this page and scroll to the bottom to learn about RECs.
+Visit this page to learn about RECs.

 By limiting its purchase to solar energy from in and around Cambridge, the City hopes to create a stronger market for local solar and, as a result, stimulate the development of new projects.
 The City is focused on solar because solar is the most likely type of renewable energy project to be built in Cambridge.